 Abbreviation for the University of Illinois at Chicago’s Division of Specialized Care for Children.

 A letter that states your child’s medically eligible condition(s) and the time period during which UIC-Specialized Care for Children may help pay bills for services related to the eligible condition(s).

 A statement from your insurance company that explains what was paid on a specific bill and why the bill was processed in that way.
 UIC-Specialized Care for Children must have a copy of this paperwork in order to pay any cost for the service or equipment that was not covered by your insurance.

-If you meet the financial eligibility criteria for UIC-Specialized Care for Children, a financial eligibility period is established.
-The period may be 1 or 2 years, depending on what documentation of income you provide.
+If you meet the financial eligibility criteria for Specialized Care for Children, a financial eligibility period is established.
+If you applied before Oct.
+1, 2018, the period may be one or two years, depending on what documentation of income you provided.
+If you applied Oct.
+1, 2018, or after, our financial eligibility period will only be one year, regardless of documentation provided.
 Your financial period will be indicated on your eligibility letter.